ubinexus/sonic-utilities/doc/Command-Reference.md

   ```
 With no optional argument, all the ports muxcable configuration will be displayed in tabular form
 While displaying the muxcable configuration, users can configure the following fields
-1) optional - Port name should be a valid port
+PORT   optional - Port name should be a valid port
-3) optional - --json option to display the result in json format.
+--json optional -  option to display the result in json format.
 By default output will be in tabular format.

 - Example:
   ```